quelluomo/anitra/README.md

 # anitra
 An Anime Tracker built with Sinatra and ActiveRecord

+This application has been built as part of my Flatiron School Sinatra module.
+It focuses mostly on:
+- user login/signup functions
+- database relationships
+- adding/editing/deleting items
+- html/css layout

 ## Installation

 - Clone the repository onto your machine from the following link: